More U.S. cabinet-level officials to visit the Pacific island region | Law-Order

 More U.S. cabinet-level officials to visit the Pacific island region

+Beijing's growing influence was highlighted by its security pact with the Solomon Islands this year, a move that fanned concerns in Australia, New Zealand and the United States.
+"Sovereignty is central in terms of how we see the Pacific overall.

-White House Indo-Pacific coordinator Kurt Campbell said on Thursday he expects to see more U.S. cabinet-level officials visiting Pacific island countries as the United States seeks to step up its engagement in the region.
+White House Indo-Pacific coordinator Kurt Campbell said on Thursday he expects to see more U.S. cabinet-level officials visiting Pacific island countries as the United States steps up its engagement in the region to counter China.

-Campbell made the remark at a Center for Strategic and International Studies event in Washington.
+Speaking at a Center for Strategic and International Studies event in Washington, Campbell said the United States needed more diplomatic facilities across the region, and more contact with Pacific island countries that at times "receive lesser attention."
+"And I think you will see more cabinet-level, more senior officials, going to the Pacific as we go forward.
+So, again, direct engagement – recognizing that nothing replaces, really, diplomatic boots on the ground," Campbell said.

+U.S. President Joe Biden's administration has vowed to commit more resources to the Indo-Pacific as China has increased economic, military and police links with strategically important Pacific island nations that are hungry for foreign investment.
+Beijing's growing influence was highlighted by its security pact with the Solomon Islands this year, a move that fanned concerns in Australia, New Zealand and the United States.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)